RocketBus/clickbus-api-doc/source.md

 **Examples**

- - Searching for travels from _Sao Paulo - Brazil_ to _Santos - Brazil_ in _11th Feb 2015_, with all correct params:
+ - Searching for travels from _Sao Paulo, SP - Tiete_ to _Santos - Brazil_ in _11th Feb 2015_, with all correct params:

     - URL:
         ```
-        api/v1/trips?from=sao-paulo-jabaquara-sp&to=santos-sp&departure=2015-02-11
+        api/v1/trips?from=sao-paulo-tiete-sp&to=santos-sp&departure=2015-02-11
         ```
     - Response:
         ```json
         {
             "meta": "",
             "items": [{
-                "from": "Sao Paulo, SP - Jabaquara",
+                "from": "Sao Paulo, SP - Tiete",
                 "to": "Santos, SP",
                 "parts": [{
                     "trip_id": "2949",